What is No-Shave November, and where did it come from?

-NEW YORK (PIX11) – It is that time of year again, when people put down their razors and participate in “No-Shave November” or “Movember.”
+NEW YORK (WPIX) – It is that time of year again when people put down their razors and participate in “No-Shave November” or “Movember.”
 But where did this trend come from?

 Origins of Movember